superbobry/blog/content/pyspark-tensorflow.md

 a look at ["PySpark silently breaks your namedtuples"][pyspark-namedtuple].

-**tl;dr** PySpark patches `collections.namedtuple` to make namedtuples picklable.
-However, the current implementation does not work well in the presence of inheritance, and could break third-party code in arbitrary ways, for example, TensorFlow when used via TensorFlowOnSpark.
+**tl;dr** PySpark patches `collections.namedtuple` to make namedtuples pickleable.
+However, the current implementation does not work well in the presence of inheritance, and could break third-party code in arbitrary ways.
+For example, it breaks TensorFlow when used via TensorFlowOnSpark.

 Introduction
 ------------